 Following the initial shock of a car accident, one of the most frustrating issues can be the time it takes for insurance companies to determine blame, make payments and, if necessary, file a lawsuit.
 With PIP coverage, no blame needs to be assessed.
 If it is a covered incident, medical and lost income payments are made as soon as possible, and you deal only with your insurance company.

-How PIP is different from medical payments coverage
+How is PIP coverage different from medical payments coverage?

-Personal injury protection insurance is similar to medical payments coverage but with an important difference.
-Medical payments coverage pays the medical costs for you and your passengers in the event of a covered auto accident, regardless of who’s at fault.
+PIP insurance is similar to medical payments coverage (med pay) but with an important difference.
+Med pay pays the medical costs for you and your passengers in the event of a covered auto accident, regardless of who’s at fault.

-Unlike PIP, medical payments coverage doesn’t cover other expenses such as lost wages, rehabilitation services, funeral costs and services, such as childcare, that you may be unable to perform due to injuries from a covered accident.
+Unlike PIP, med pay doesn’t cover other expenses such as lost wages, rehabilitation services, funeral costs and services, such as childcare, that you may be unable to perform due to injuries from a covered accident.